kevinbenningshof/kevinbenningshof.github.io/content/about.md

 featureImage = "images/profile_picture_500x500.png"
 +++

-My name is Kevin Benningshof and since a while I wanted to write down the information and things I learned in the past and are still learning till date.
+My name is Kevin Benningshof and since a while I wanted to write down the information and things I learned in the past and what i'm still learning till date.
 To make sure, this is shared within everyone who is interested I've had the thoughts of creating a blog / site to let myself write about it and share this with everyone.

 # How did you start in the IT?